nhanvonguyen99/IFTG_Coding-Assignment/README.md

 ## Additional Details

-- **Rate Limiting:** The API limits concurrent booking requests to 4 at a time.
 - **Error Handling:** Standardized error responses using Problem Details (RFC 7807).
 - **Testing:**
   - Unit tests are located in the `SettlementBookingSystem.Application.UnitTests`, `SettlementBookingSystem.Tests` and `SettlementBookingSystem.Infrastructure.Tests` projects.